IamManchanda/react-app/README.md

 ## Special Note

-Foundation specific classes like `grid-x`, `cell`, `card` doesn't have to do anything with ECSS based Classes.
+Foundation specific classes like `grid-x`, `cell`, `callout` doesn't have to do anything with ECSS based Classes.
 In real project, you should be using Foundation's Sass Mixin to insert them as ECSS classes.

 ## Install